fewnew/art74-fall2019/small-assignments/08-VirtualPlant/readme.md

 3. Has it been biologically modified or mutated by humans and technology?
 If yes, how so?
 4. Where in nature does it live?
 5. How is it affecting the ecosystem, climate or earth in general?
 6. How is it connected to technology?
-How is it connected to the **Wood Wide Web** and other plants?
+How is it communicating through the **Wood Wide Web** with other plants?

 ![](https://codigooculto.com/wp-content/uploads/2019/05/revelan-una-gran-red-subterranea-que-conecta-a-los-arboles-la-wood-wide-web-portada-768x432.jpg)